 We are delighted to present the winning entries of the Away from the Western Front Creative Writing Competition.
 The main aim of the competition was to highlight the campaigns which took place away from the Western Front, in places like Salonika, the Middle East and Africa.
 Click here to see the rules.

 We received entries from all over the world – Britain, Ireland, France, India, Pakistan, Serbia, Australia and New Zealand – and were struck by the multiple viewpoints and the wide range of styles, but also by the focus on the stories of individual people, which brought the wider history to life.

 Congratulations to our winners!
 We hope you enjoy reading their work.
 Click on the PDF page next to the citations below to open the short story or poem.
-We will shortly publish all of the other entries which met our criteria in the form of PDF booklets.
+Read all the shortlisted entries here.
 Copyright rests with the authors.

 Winner: ‘Heat’ by Constance Cottrell

 This short story brings together different strands of a soldier’s life – traumatic memories, recuperation, comradeship – and has an excellent twist at the end, as a short story should.
 The choice of ‘heat’ as the theme means that the author is able to combine a central feature of the African campaigns with something that was deeply personal to all the soldiers who were there at the time, especially the Europeans.
 This allows her to link the historical with the personal (and psychological) in a very effective way.

 Runners up: ‘The Long Road East’ by William Bowden-Ritchie and ‘Welcome to East Africa’ by Charlotte Lee